Do the receptive fields in the primary visual cortex span a variability over the degree of elongation of the receptive fields?: Introduction

 \section{Introduction}

-When observing objects and events in our natural environment, the image structures in the visual stimuli will be subject to a substantial variability, caused by the natural image transformations.
-Specifically, if observing a smooth local surface patch from different viewing directions and viewing distances, this variability can to first order of approximation be approximated by local affine transformations (the derivative of the projective mappings between the different views).
-Within the 4-D variability of general centered 2-D affine transformations, a 1-D variability in the slant angle of the surface normal relative to the viewing direction does, in terms of covariance properties, correspond to a variability in the elongation of the receptive fields, if we would like the responses to be possible to perfectly match under such variabilities (see Figures~\ref{fig-slant-variability} and~\ref{fig-ecc-variability} for illustrations).
+When observing objects and events in our natural environment, the image structures in the visual stimuli will be subject to substantial variabilities caused by the natural image transformations.
+Specifically, if observing a smooth local surface patch from different viewing directions and viewing distances, this variability can, to first order of approximation, be approximated by local affine transformations (the derivative of the projective mappings between the different views).
+Within the degrees of freedom of 2-D spatial affine transformations \footnote{For an in-depth theoretical analysis of the degrees of freedom of 2-D spatial affine transformations in relation to the degrees of freedom of the shapes of 2-D visual receptive fields in terms of affine Gaussian derivatives, see Lindeberg (\citeyear{Lin24-arXiv-RelsDOFsaffGausstransf}).} between two views of the same local surface patch, there is one degree of freedom that corresponds to non-uniform spatial scaling transformations with different amounts of scaling along two orthogonal directions.
+Geometrically, this degree of freedom corresponds to variabilities in the slant angle between the local surface normal and the viewing direction, as illustrated in Figure~\ref{fig-castle-view-dirs} with multiple views of the same scene, obtained by moving the viewing point and the viewing direction in a horizontal plane.

+If we consider a vision system that views 3-D scenes from multiple viewing directions, then the receptive field responses will be strongly influenced by geometric image transformations.
+A particular requirement on a vision system, as imposed by the requirement of affine covariance (to be described in more detail in Sections~\ref{sec-aff-cov-rfs}--\ref{sec-hyp-aff-cov-rfs}), is that the vision system should be able to match the outputs from the receptive fields between different views of the same scene.
+Then, under the foreshortening transformations that arise from varying the slant angles under variations in the viewing conditions of 3-D objects, the spatial shapes of the receptive fields would have to be adapted to the resulting non-uniform scaling transformations, to result in different eccentricities of the receptive fields, as illustrated in Figure~\ref{fig-ecc-variability}.